 “You’re fucking kidding?”

 Hemi looked at her incredulously—he was hardly ever kidding.
-“Apparently with the whole boat underwater more of the sound of the running engines goes into the water.
+“Apparently with the whole boat underwater, more of the sound of the running engines goes into the water.
 On the surface, some of it escapes into the air.
-Nobody expected that when they came up with the idea of the snorkel, but the boats out in the ocean were suddenly detectable 40 miles off or so on sonar.”
+Nobody expected that when they came up with the idea of the snorkel, but the boats out in the ocean were suddenly detectable forty miles off or so on sonar.”

-“So once again the newfangled technology doesn’t solve a fucking problem, it just creates more options for a captain to have to make fucking decisions about.”
-Percy spat.
+“So once again the newfangled technology doesn’t solve a fucking problem, it just creates more fucking decisions for a captain,” Percy spat.

 “It is certainly not a job I would ever want.
 I prefer a measure of certainty in my work.”